Skip to main content

 (a)

-The second image is a zoomed in view of Figure 10.4.24.(a), in which the three points of intersection can better be seen.
+The second image is a zoomed in view of Figure 10.4.24(a), in which the three points of intersection can better be seen.
 One intersection is at the origin, and the other two points of intersection lie on opposite sides of the \(x\) axis.

 (b)

-Figure10.4.24.Graphs to help determine the points of intersection of the polar functions given in Example 10.4.23
+Figure 10.4.24.
+Graphs to help determine the points of intersection of the polar functions given in Example 10.4.23

-We start by setting the two functions equal to each other and solving for \(\theta\text{:}\)
+To start we set the functions equal to each other and solve for \(\theta\text{:}\)

-(There are, of course, infinite solutions to the equation \(\cos(\theta) =-1/2\text{;}\) as the limaçon is traced out once on \([0,2\pi]\text{,}\) we restrict our solutions to this interval.)
+(There are, of course, infinitely many solutions to the equation \(\cos(\theta) =-1/2\text{;}\) as the limaçon is traced out once on \([0,2\pi]\text{,}\) we restrict our solutions to this interval.)

 We need to analyze this solution.
 When \(\theta = 2\pi/3\) we obtain the point of intersection that lies in the \(4\)th quadrant.
 When \(\theta = 4\pi/3\text{,}\) we get the point of intersection that lies in the second quadrant.
 There is more to say about this second intersection point, however.
 The circle defined by \(r=\cos(\theta)\) is traced out once on \([0,\pi]\text{,}\) meaning that this point of intersection occurs while tracing out the circle a second time.
 It seems strange to pass by the point once and then recognize it as a point of intersection only when arriving there a “second time.”
 The first time the circle arrives at this point is when \(\theta = \pi/3\text{.}\) It is key to understand that these two points are the same: \((\cos(\pi/3),\pi/3)\) and \((\cos(4\pi/3),4\pi/3)\text{.}\)